intechstudio/grid-documentation/docs/guides/guide/how-to-grid-editor/4-button.md

 - pressed: state is larger than 0,
 - released: state is 0.

-An other way is to use the button special **Press/Release** action block.
-This action block has two branches, where you can put your actions.
+An other way is to use the button special **Press/Release** Action block.
+This Action block has two branches, where you can put your Actions.

 <ImageLightbox imageSrc={btn_press_release} citation={"1.
 You can define the press release check in a code block, utilising the button_state() function<br/>2.
 The other quick option is to use the special Press/Release action block"} styling={'w-4/5 object-contain'}/>

 ## Long press

 You can achieve a long press button behaviour by checking the button state and the elapsed time since the button has been used.
 For this, we utilize the `button_state()` and `button_elapsed_time()` functions with some condition logic, to trigger the **timer** event on the button.
 When the button is not held down for the specified time, the timer is stopped.
 Check out [how timer works here](/wiki/events/ui-events/timer-event).